modelcontextprotocol-community/working-groups/README.md

 **Process Meetings** focus on coordination, planning, and governance:

-- The main Working Group meeting is primarily for Process
-- Process meetings are about _how_ the group operates
+- Each Working Group has a coordination meeting about **_how_** the group operates
-- Facilitators are appointed for subtopic areas in these meetings
+- [Topic Facilitators](#the-ideal-topic-facilitator) are identified based on community interest and expertise
-- We agree/reject Working Group Topics and set direction
-- We coordinate across various subtopics and with other working groups
+- We agree Working Group Topics, and coordinate if necessary with other working groups.

-**Content Meetings** focus on technical substance:
+**Content Meetings** focus on the technical substance:

-- Detailed technical discussions happen in Content meetings
-- Content meetings explore _what_ the group is working on
+- Content meetings explore **_what_** the group is working on
-- These meetings allow for deeper dives into specific problems
+- Detailed technical discussions should happen in Content meetings, this repository or discord.
 - Dedicated time for subject matter experts to contribute

 | Process Example                                                     | Content Example                                                  |